Last updated on September 20th, 2025 at 12:35 pm

 Moreover, the definition of research methodology by authors over the years has evolved, which will help keep researchers up to date with the latest research within their discipline.

-This article will explore the importance, components, and significance of research design, highlighting its importance to research methodology outcomes.
+This article will explore the key aspects, components, and significance of research design, highlighting its importance to research methodology outcomes.

 Table of Contents